Skills for working with BPD 101: An Introduction to BPD

 Diane Clare is a registered Consultant Clinical Psychologist who trained at the University of Canterbury.
 Diane has worked in mental health and counselling services since 1981, first as a grief counsellor then as a psychotherapist, before becoming registered as a psychologist in 1993.
 She has worked in leadership and Director level roles across a range of services in both NZ and the UK including primary care, adult mental health, forensic, intellectual disability and tertiary student services.

 While in the UK in 2005 she developed the Alternatives to Self-Harm programme and has presented her work internationally since 2012.
 Diane is a seasoned presenter and provides a range of workshop options with an emphasis on practical solutions for clinical staff.
 She has a specialist interest in working with people recovering from the effects of complex trauma.
-In 2022 Diane was made a Fellow of ISSTD in recognition of her outstanding contribution to the field of trauma and dissociation.

-Workshop starts 9 am - finishes 3 pm.
+Workshops run 9 am - 3 pm

 This is an interactive workshop with breakout room activities and we therefore ask all participants to have their own computer / laptop with a working camera and mic as this makes interaction with the breakout room activities and discussions easier and enhances the learning for all.

-This webinar will not be recorded.
+Note: this webinar will not be recorded.

 Please see below for links to Diane's other online workshops.